 Some key points of the UfYH system.

-•20 minutes is not a long time.
-Marathon cleaning sessions, while satisfying, are exhausting and make you never want to clean ever again.
+•20 minutes is not as long as you think it is.
+Marathon cleaning sessions (top to bottom, everything all in one go), while satisfying, are exhausting and make you never want to clean ever again.
 20 minutes at a time, once or a few times a day, is a sustainable way of keeping your habitat unfucked.

 •Most of the rest of our mess is because we have too much stuff and not enough places to put it.
 There are two solutions: less stuff, or more storage.
 Less stuff is, in the long run, almost always the better solution.